satan87/Java-Spring-Training/Module_1_concept/Module_1.md

 There are three (3) scopes:

-- Global
+- Class
-  The variable is accessible from anywhere in the code
+  The variable is accessible from anywhere in the class

 - Function
   The variable is accessible only inside the function, or the class